zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler-external-configuration.md

     * [Loading a single YAML configuration file](#loading-a-single-yaml-configuration-file)
     * [Loading and merging two YAML configuration files](#loading-and-merging-two-yaml-configuration-files)

 ## Introduction

-The API ML Plain Java Enabler (_PJE_) is a library which helps to simplify the process of onboarding a REST service with the API ML.
+The API ML Plain Java Enabler (PJE) is a library which helps to simplify the process of onboarding a REST service with the API ML.
-This article describes how to provide and externalize the Zowe API ML onboarding configuration of your REST service using the _PJE_.
+This article describes how to provide and externalize the Zowe API ML onboarding configuration of your REST service using the PJE.

 **Note:** For more information about specific configuration parameters and their possible values, and the service registration process, see the specific documentation of the onboarding approach you are using for your project: